Scorpions (band): Formation and early history (1965–1973)

-In 1972 the group recorded and released their debut album, Lonesome Crow, with Lothar Heimberg on bass and Wolfgang Dziony on drums and re-recorded their CCA songs.
-During the Lonesome Crow tour Scorpions opened for up-and-coming British band UFO.
-Near the end of the tour, guitarist Michael Schenker accepted an offer to play lead guitar for UFO.
-Uli Jon Roth, a friend of Michael's, was then introduced to the band and he helped them to finish off the tour.
+In 1972, the group recorded and released their debut album, Lonesome Crow, with Lothar Heimberg on bass and Wolfgang Dziony on drums and re-recorded their CCA songs.
+During the Lonesome Crow tour the Scorpions opened for up-and-coming British band UFO.
+In October 1972, drummer Dziony left and an Israeli born American drummer who was visiting Germany, Joe Wyman, answered their ad requesting a new drummer.
+But since the band was barely making any money at the time, Wyman quit in December 1972.
+Dziony then came back to complete their tour.
+But for their January 1973 appearances with Rory Gallagher, they had Helmut Eisenhut on drums.

+Near the end of the tour for Lonesome Crow, guitarist Michael Schenker had accepted an offer to play lead guitar for UFO, which he joined in June of 1973.
+Uli Roth, who had been suggested by Michael, helped the band finish their tour.
+But when Eisenhut died and Heimberg left in the summer of 1973, they briefly played with a rhythm section of Ewi (bass) and Hal Fingerhood (drums).

-The departure of Michael Schenker led to the breakup of the band.
-In 1973, Uli Roth, who had helped Scorpions complete the Lonesome Crow tour, was offered the role of lead guitarist, but turned the band down, preferring instead to remain in the band Dawn Road.
+The departure of Michael Schenker eventually led to the breakup of the band.
+In 1973, Roth, who had helped the Scorpions complete the Lonesome Crow tour, was offered the role of lead guitarist, but turned them down, preferring instead to remain in the band Dawn Road.
 Rudolf Schenker eventually decided he wanted to work with Roth, but did not want to resurrect the last Scorpions line-up.
 He attended some of Dawn Road's rehearsals and ultimately decided to join the band, which consisted of Roth, Francis Buchholz (bass), Achim Kirschning (keyboards) and Jürgen Rosenthal (drums).
 Uli Roth and Buchholz persuaded Rudolf Schenker to invite Klaus Meine to join on vocals, which he soon did.
 While there were more members of Dawn Road than Scorpions in the band, they decided to use the Scorpions name because it was well known on the German hard rock scene and an album had been released under that name.